Print

 Instructions

 7. Plop the cool whip into the cream cheese mixture and use a rubber spatula to fold it in.
 The idea here is to incorporate the cool whip without deflating its volume, so be gentle with it!
-Keep folding until the mixture is fluffy, creamy, and cohesive.Retrieve your chilled ginger cookie crust and dollop your filling into the center.
+Keep folding until the mixture is fluffy, creamy, and cohesive.a rubber spatula is being used to fold the cool whip into the thick cream cheese mixture.

 • Author: kelly@crescentmoonkitchen